twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-view%zh.rst

 Knowing is function and seeing is power.
 Here not included the prefix words, what were the knowing and seeing?
 In the paṭipadā ñāṇadassana, knowing and seeing the process of the path. Ñāṇadassana here is knowing and seeing the Four Noble Truths.
 It is also called Dhamma Eye—Dhamma Cakkhu.

-In the Buddha’s First Discourse (Turning the Wheel of Dhamma, SN 56.11 Dhammacakkappavattanasuttaṃ); the descriptions were, cakkhuṁ udapādi, ñāṇa udapādi, etc. (there arose in me vision, knowledge, etc.) was referred to the seventh purity or this level.
+In the Buddha’s First Discourse (Turning the Wheel of Dhamma, SN 56.11 Dhammacakkappavattanasuttaṃ); the descriptions were, cakkhuṁ udapādi, ñāṇaṃ udapādi, etc. (there arose in me vision, knowledge, etc.) was referred to the seventh purity or this level.
 This is knowing and seeing the Four Noble Truths.
 With the developing of the truth of the path will know the truth of dukkha.
 With the knowledge of dukkha can abandon the truth of the cause (samudaya) and see the truth of the cessation of dukkha.

 It happens at the same time.
 With one functioning and finishing the four tasks.
 Using of one description; it is knowing and seeing Nibbāna.
 Therefore, ñāṇadassana is not vipassanā knowledge and referring to path and fruit (magga and phala).
 We can say these are the results.
 How long it takes the yogi to get the attainment?
 Nobody can say exactly.
 It depends on each person.
 As examples;